xuepro/xuepro.github.io/_posts/2018-06-02-蒙特卡罗方法Monte Carlo methods.md

 ### Monte Carlo Estimation of Action Values

 The only complication is that many state{action pairs may never be visited.
-If $$\pi$$ is a deterministic policy, then in following  one will observe returns only for one of the actions from each state.
+If $$\pi$$ is a deterministic policy, then in following $$\pi$$ one will observe returns only for one of the actions from each state.
 With no returns to average, the Monte Carlo estimates of the other actions will not improve with experience.